NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

 pull request to the Nix or nixpkgs repo.
 Being accepted is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+In general though this means that the implementation will be merged as long as there are no substantial technical objections to the implementation.

 Furthermore, the fact that a given RFC has been accepted implies nothing about what priority is assigned to its implementation, nor does it imply anything